 How to decide between cloud and on-premise monitoring

-However, it’s not always as simple.
+However, it’s not always so simple.
 The right selection depends on the facts on the ground.

-Using my experience working for a large-scale cloud solutions department, I have put together some key things you will want to consider before you make a decision, starting with some benefits and challenges.
+Using my experience working for a large-scale cloud solutions department, I’ve put together some key things you’ll want to consider before you make a decision, starting with some benefits and challenges.

 The main benefits of cloud-based solutions

-All things being equal, SaaS offerings tend to be superior to on-premise systems in several ways.
-Here are the more important reasons why that’s the case.
+All things being equal, SaaS offerings are generally superior to on-premise systems in several ways.
+Here are the most important reasons why that’s the case.

 This is one of the key value propositions for cloud-based SaaS solutions: you can disconnect the growth of your support costs from your core application infrastructure costs.
 SaaS-based systems typically bill in very predictable increments, based on your usage.
 The servers, memory, and storage needed to monitor your systems become the SaaS-provider’s problem, rather than yours.